kbpotts1/ThinkfulProjects/README.md

 -  Primary questions: 1) Which of the >500 genes on chromosome 21 are most directly linked to DS-related learning difficulties?
 2) How does DS impact learning at the genetic level?
 However, we lack a sufficient understanding of which of the >500 genes on chromosome 21 are most directly linked to the learning difficulties found in DS, nor do we have a strong understanding of how DS impacts learning at the genetic level.

-- Addressing these questions can importantly impact efforts to develop pharmacological treatments for DS-related learning deficits.

 - I addressed these issues using a [dataset](https://archive.ics.uci.edu/ml/datasets/Mice+Protein+Expression) consisting of 1050 measurements of gene activity levels in 77 genes found in the brain in lab mice.
 I

 - Used ridge classifiers, random forests, K-nearest neighbors, and classifier chain models to predict the gene-level effects of exposing mice with Down Syndrome to a learning environment, both in the presence and absence of treatment with a drug (memantine) known to rescue learning abilities in patients with related conditions (e.g., Alzheimer’s).

 - Primary finding: A ridge classifier had the highest predictive accuracy score of all models, and, surprisingly, chain classifier models performed very poorly.

+- The findings of this project suggest that models can be used to identify the signatures of Down Syndrome and its related effects at the gene level, perhaps providing a pathway for the eventual production of drug treatments for DS-linked learning deficits.

 **Using neural networks to predict genetic markers of Down Syndrome-associated learning deficits**